Consejo Mundial de Lucha Libre: Style and television

 CMLL regularly runs six shows on five days in a week.
 The biggest weekly show is the Friday night Super Viernes ("Super Friday") show, held in the famous Arena Mexico in Mexico City.
-CMLL runs also shows on Saturdays in Arena Coliseo, on Sundays in Arena Mexico, on Mondays in Arena Puebla, and on Tuesdays in Arena Mexico and Arena Coliseo Guadalajara.
+CMLL also runs shows on Saturdays in Arena Coliseo, on Sundays in Arena Mexico, on Mondays in Arena Puebla, and on Tuesdays in Arena Mexico and Arena Coliseo Guadalajara.
 The Friday and Tuesday shows are also televised.

 Of all the major professional wrestling promotions in the world, CMLL is one of the most conservative, having earned the nickname "The serious and the stable" (La Seria y Estable) over time.
 Matches with blood are not broadcast unless it accidentally happens during a live event.
 CMLL rarely uses specialty or "gimmick matches" outside a limited number of steel cage matches and the occasional Super Libre, no-disqualification matches.
 While other promotions have adopted matches such as the ladder match, CMLL remains much more traditional.
 They also have strict rules for what they will allow to happen during their shows; on one occasion a match between Dr. Wagner Jr. and L. A. Park during the CMLL 75th Anniversary Show degenerated into a brawl on the floor that was so out of control that both wrestlers were fired by CMLL a short time later.
 CMLL also has strict rules on what wrestlers can and cannot say during their shows, a rule illustrated in 2015 where L.A.
 Park was fired from the promotion only three weeks after returning due to a profanity-laden rant during a CMLL show.

 CMLL's main programming, hosted by Alfonso Morales, Leobardo Magadan and Miguel Linares, is broadcast regularly on Televisa in Mexico, on LATV in the United States, and formerly on Telelatino in Canada and The Wrestling Channel in the United Kingdom.
 CMLL also had a syndicated show called "Sin Limite de Tiempo" ("with no time limit") which shows matches from Arena Coliseo shows and matches they could not fit onto the regular broadcast.
 It aired in Los Angeles on KWHY and in San Francisco on KEMO-TV.
 This show was followed up by "Guerreros del Ring" on Canal 52MX.
 Also, Spanish-language American sports channel Fox Sports en Español recently started broadcasting CMLL programming.
 Recently CMLL also added the Mexican network Cadena Tres to its list of networks airing CMLL Wrestling.
 Galavision began airing CMLL wrestling in the spring of 2011.
 Galavision shows only a one-hour version while LATV has shown a two-hour version.
 In 2015, several of CMLL's shows became available live on their YouTube channel and they have held a number of internet-Pay Per Views (PPVs).